Rhinostone/gina/README.md

 ### Adding views

 The default bundle renders a json representation of a "Hello World" message.

 Let's add views on our frontend

 ```tty
 $ gina bundle:add-views frontend
 ```
-Now edit the `init` action in `src/frontend/controllers/controller.js` so that you can have `self.render(...)` instead of `self.renderJSON(...)`
+Now edit the `init` control in `src/frontend/controllers/controller.js` so that you can have `self.render(...)` instead of `self.renderJSON(...)`

 Once it's done, you just need to refresh your browser.